GISMentors/geopython-english/owslib/index.rst

 State Administration of Land Surveying and Cadastre WFS service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-another example: NUTS3 regions from the official WFS server of State
+Another example: :wikipedia-en:`NUTS3` regions from the official WFS
-Administration of Land Surveying and Cadastre
+server of State Administration of Land Surveying and Cadastre

 .. code:: python